rbardini/resumed/README.md

 ### Other features

-Resumed makes some compromises in terms of features, such as no PDF export, local previews or YAML format support.
-If you miss any of these, you can combine Resumed with other tools, (e.g. Puppeteer for PDF generation, see [example](examples/with-pdf-export/)) or continue using resume-cli.
+Resumed makes some compromises in terms of features, such as no local previews or YAML format support.
+If you miss any of these, you can combine Resumed with other tools or continue using resume-cli.